bibbox/app-video-score.OLD/README.md

   * `http://127.0.0.1:8079` - Celery Monitor

 ## Usefull Commands in Development
+* In the project root
+  * `python3 -m venv video-score-env` make a python environmnet in the root (this name is the .gitignore)
+  * `source video-score-env/bin/activate`
 * In the root directory (Flask backend)
   * `docker ps`
-  * `docker restart bibbox-movie-analyzer-celery` celery restart, necessary when the celery task is changed
+  * `docker restart bibbox-video-score-celery` celery restart, necessary when the celery task is changed
-  * `docker exec -it bibbox-movie-analyzer-flask  /bin/bash` -  enter the flask docker container
+  * `docker exec -it bibbox-video-score-server  /bin/bash` -  enter the flask docker container
 * In the flask docker container
     * `ps aux | grep uwsgi`
     * `kill - SIGHUP `  add the uwsgi root process number to reload the server
-    * `python3 -m venv video-score-env` make a python environmnet in the root (this name is the .gitignore)
-    * `source video-score-env/bin/activate`
 * In the client directory (Angular frontend)
   * `npm install` - install the modules, call the first time after download
   * `ng --version`